thoughtspot/thoughtspot.github.io/_appliance/aws/aws-cluster-install.md

 ---
-title: [Install ThoughtSpot Clusters in AWS]
+title: [Install ThoughtSpot clusters in AWS]
 last_updated: [12/12/2019]
 summary: "Learn how to install ThoughtSpot clusters in AWS."
 sidebar: mydoc_sidebar